Curriculum & Assessment -

 “The curriculum is everything you say and everything you do”

 ‘Learn to love… love to learn’

 Please watch this video celebrating everything we do!

-Our curriculum prepares children to live in their world and to be able to contribute as knowledgeable and responsible citizens.
-Church values and British values are integral to our the curriculum and contribute to the legacy that we give to the world through the generations of children that ‘love to learn and learn to love’ at our school.
-All of our children are entitled to an education that builds cultural capital and gives them the chance to access the knowledge and skills they need to succeed.
+The curriculum prepares children to live in their world and to be able to contribute as knowledgeable, responsible and compassionate citizens.
+Humanitarian values are integral throughout the curriculum and contribute to the legacy that we give to the world through the generations of children that journey through our school.

 |Learning Enquiry One||Learning Enquiry Two||Learning Enquiry Three|